christophM/interpretable-ml-book/manuscript/07-future.Rmd

 We can just as easily replace the interpretation method.
 For these reasons, model-agnostic methods will scale much better.
 That is why I believe that model-agnostic methods will become more dominant in the long term.
-But intrinsically interpretable methods will also have their place.
+But intrinsically interpretable methods will also have a place.

-**Machine learning will be automated and with it interpretability.**
+**Machine learning will be automated and, with it, interpretability.**

 An already visible trend is the automation of model training.
 That includes automated engineering and selection of features, automated hyperparameter optimization, comparison of different models, and ensembling or stacking of the models.